collamaf/UA9_22/README.md

 04-03-2020: by collamaf
 - Add default value for fSiDetSize.
 No more need for macros

+06-04-2021: by mbauce
+- Cleaned a bit the code, macros, improved the `README` and tested the flow.

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits